nasirudeenraheem/HACK_THE_FEED_DICEY_TECH_SOLUTION/README.md

 # HACK_THE_FEED_DICEY_TECH_SOLUTION
-This project finds insight from both textual and quantitative data to answer business questions.
+The project uses the power of data analytics, statistical analysis, and text analytics to answer business questions from the data.

 ## Project Objectives